watem-sedem/watem-sedem/docs/routing.rst

    considered as source pixel in case they directly route to the target pixel.

 The influx is defined as zero for all pixels that do not receive any flux from upstream pixels.
-These pixels are the first pixels treated in the CN-WS routing scheme.
+These pixels are the first pixels treated in the WaTEM/SEDEM routing scheme.
 Their upstream area is equal to :math:`a \cdot (1-PTEF)`.
 The PTEF is defined by the user for :ref:`cropland <parceltrapppingcrop>`, :ref:`pasture <parceltrappingpasture>` and :ref:`forest <parceltrappingforest>`.